Updated November 2018

 For those travellers with mobility issues, be aware that these walkways cover several kilometres and involved some uphill walking; there is a lift for wheelchair users and people with mobility issues to brings you to the main viewing deck.

 Next to the main car park, there are bathrooms, a gift shop and a restaurant.
 As is to be expected, the restaurant is overpriced and, despite the cost of your entry ticket, only food purchased there can be consumed at its tables (it's also the only indoor seating space at the site).

 For any visitor, we'd therefore recommend you to bring your own snacks, water and a packed lunch to enjoy outside on one of the benches with the incredible view and the soundtrack of cracking ice.

-Here's an overview of what we spent, per person, on our day trip to Perito Moreno from El Calafate.
-If you're on a tight budget, like us, then taking the slightly cheaper bus and avoiding the restaurant in favour of your own packed lunch are the only two ways to save some money.
+Here's an overview of expected costs, per person, on a day trip to Perito Moreno from El Calafate.
+(Updated 2018) If you're on a tight budget, like us, then taking the slightly cheaper bus and avoiding the restaurant in favour of your own packed lunch are the only two ways to save some money.

 Bus terminal tax: $5 | £0.2 | $0.3

-Further, the costs of entry and tours in Argentina are subject to change several times a year due to the country's level of inflation and economic situation.
-Earlier in 2015, the cost of the bus to Perito Moreno was $305 and entry was $215 .
-If you visit in 2016 and notice a change in any of the above prices, please let us know in the comments so we can update the post.
+Note that costs of entry and tours in Argentina are subject to change several times a year due to the country's level of inflation and economic situation.
+Earlier in 2015, the cost of the bus to Perito Moreno was $305 and entry was $215 - these are now significantly higher.
+If you visit in 2019 and notice a change in any of the above prices, please let us know in the comments so we can update the post.